dotnet/docs/docs/spark/how-to-guides/dotnet-interactive-udf-issue.md

 # How to write UDFs in .NET for Apache Spark interactive environments

-In this article you will learn how to use UDFs in a .NET for Apache Spark interactive environment, a couple of important caveats to keep in mind, and why Broadcast Variables don't work with .NET for Apache Spark interactive experiences.
+In this article you will learn how to use User Defined Functions (UDFs) in a .NET for Apache Spark interactive environment.

 ## Prerequisites